 - Calera Clone: .85 acres.
 2010 planting.
 California heritage clone with an unusual growing pattern that best suits a four fruiting cane trellising system.
-Clusters are extremely small, and fruit is very intense. - Dijon 114: 1.35 acres.
-2007 planting.
-Comes in after Dijon 115, 777 and 667 in Oregon so not particularly heavily planted but does well (the Estate Vineyard, Etzel Block bottling is largely Dijon 114) in Oregon mixing heavy fruit with earthy elements. - Dijon 943: 2.69 acres.
+Clusters are extremely small, and fruit is very intense. - Dijon 943: 2.69 acres.
 While a Dijon clone, this is better known and far more widely planted in California than Oregon.
 Bountiful clone with small clusters and dynamic fruit profile. - Erath Clone: 1.91 acres (less than half producing).
 1978 planting.
 Interesting and unique clone set into a swale with cooling influences abounding.
 Extremely short plants and tiny clusters. - Massale Selection: .2 acres.
 2002 planting.
-Huge mix of at least seven and maybe nine different clones.
-Selection unknown - Mt.
-Eden Clone: 2.03 acres.
-2006 planting.
-California heritage clone.
-Tucked into the highest portion of the vineyard along the eastern tree line.
-Variable cluster sizes and shapes.
-Produces well and tends toward highly pigmented and structured wines. - Pommard Clone: 1.61 acres.
+A huge mix of at least seven and up to nine different clones.
+Selection unknown. - Pommard Clone: 1.61 acres.
 2001 planting.
 Tried and true clone.
-Lowest portion of the vineyard near Dopp Rd. - Wadensvil Clone: 2.11 acres.
+Lowest portion of the vineyard near Dopp Rd. - Wadnesvil Clone: 2.01 acres.
 2006 planting.
 Wheelhouse clone for the winery.
-Upper portion adjacent to the Mt.
-Eden Block.
+The lower portion isolated from all the other blocks.

 Farming Practices: Chehalem Mountain Vineyard was recently purchased by Cooper Mountain Vineyard.
-They are moving from sustainable farming to biodynamic principles with a stop in between of normal organic level farming which is where we are at right now.
+They are moving from sustainable farming to biodynamic principles with a stop in between of normal organic level farming which is where we are right now.
 Standard every other row tilling.
 Heavier cultivation in the short term to properly aerate chunky soil.
 All Patricia Green Cellars sites are dry farmed.

-Picking Dates, Tonnages, Tons/Acre: September 8: Pommard 5.24 tons (3.25 tpa), Wadensvil 6.16 tons (2.92 tpa), Calera 2.71 tons (3.19 tpa).
-September 11: Dijon 943 4.93 tons (1.83 tpa) and Massale Selection .39 tons (2.00 tpa).
-September 16: Erath Clone 1.1 tons (about 1.0 tpa).
-September 20: Dijon 114 3.64 tons (2.70 tpa) and Mt.
-Eden 4.35 tons (2.14 tpa).
+Picking Dates, Tonnages, Tons/Acre: October 1: Pommard 3.75 tons (2.33 tpa), October 4: Calera 2.39 tons (2.81 tpa), Dijon 943 6.81 tons (2.65 tons/acre) and Massale Selection .39 tons (2.00 tpa).
+September 8: Wadensvil 5.92 tons (2.95 tpa) and Erath Clone .42 tons (let's not talk about the pathetic tons/acre).